-The following functions are used to retrieve or set variables of
+The following functions get and set variables of specific types.

-The AG_InitFoo() functions initialize an AG_Variable structure var with the specified value val.
+The AG_Init<Type>() functions initialize an AG_Variable structure var with the specified value val.

-The AG_SetFoo() functions set the value of variable name to the specified value val.
+The AG_Set<Type>() functions set the value of variable name to the specified value val.
+Implicit dereferencing is done.
 If the variable does not exist, it is created.

-The AG_BindFoo() functions create or modify a typed pointer variable.
+The AG_Bind<Type>() functions create or modify a typed pointer variable.
 The argument pVal is a pointer to the actual value.

-The AG_BindFooMp() variant accepts an extra lock argument, which is a mutex device (i.e., an AG_Mutex or pthread_mutex_t) to be acquired whenever the data referenced by pVal will be accessed.
+The AG_Bind<Type>Mp() variant accepts an extra lock argument, which is a mutex device (i.e., an AG_Mutex or pthread_mutex_t) to be acquired whenever the data referenced by pVal will be accessed.

 These functions provide an interface to floating-point numbers.
 The long double functions are only available if AG_HAVE_LONG_DOUBLE is defined.

 These functions provide an interface to C strings.
-A string variable can either contain a dynamically-allocated buffer, or reference an external, fixed-size buffer.
+A string variable may contain an unbounded string, or reference an external fixed-size buffer.

 AG_GetString() returns the contents of a string variable.
 The string is safely copied to fixed-size buffer dst, of size dst_size.
-The return value is the number of bytes that would have been copied, were dst_size unlimited.
+Return the number of bytes that would have been copied were dst_size unlimited.

 AG_GetStringDup() returns a newly-allocated copy of the string variable.
 If the string cannot be allocated, NULL is returned.

-The AG_GetStringP() function returns a direct pointer to the buffer containing the string.
-If the given variable is function-defined (i.e., it was set by AG_BindStringFn()), the value generated by the last AG_EvalVariable() operation is returned.
-Note that AG_GetStringP() is not free-threaded, so calls to this function should be protected by AG_LockVariable() (as an exception, dynamically-allocated strings set by AG_SetString() are safe to access without locking, as long as the variable's parent object is locked).
+AG_GetStringP() returns a direct pointer to the buffer containing the string.
+If the variable is a virtual function, it is not evaluated.
+Warning: AG_GetStringP() is not free-threaded, so the object must be locked and calls should be protected by AG_LockVariable() (exceptionally, discrete strings set by AG_SetString() are safe to access without locking if the variable's parent object is locked).

 AG_InitString() initializes a AG_Variable structure with the given string, which is copied from s.